-Buying a home is not child’s play and anyone who is considering making such a large investment needs know the basics before signing on the dotted line.
+Buying a home in South Africa is not child’s play and anyone who is considering making such a large investment needs know the basics before signing on the dotted line.

 Here are 12 tips to help you make the right decision.